coffee n tea

 **designates the ITU radio frequency range of electromagnetic waves between 300 MHz and 3 GHz (3,000 MHz), also known as the decimetre band or decimetre wave as the wavelengths range from one to ten decimetres (10 cm to 1 metre).
 Radio waves with frequencies above the UHF band fall into the SHF (super-high frequency) and EHF (extremely high frequency) bands, all of which fall into the microwave frequency range.
 Lower frequency signals fall into the VHF (very high frequency) or lower bands.

-The major disadvantage!! of UHF is its limited broadcast range and reception, often called line-of-sight
+The major disadvantage!! of UHF is its limited broadcast range and reception, often called line-of-sight between the TV station's transmission antenna and customer's reception antenna, as opposed to VHF's very long broadcast range and reception, which is less restricted by line of sight.

 MICRO WAVES

-frequency than radio waves and provide through put as a wireless network media.
+Micro waves travels at high frequency than radio waves and provide through put as a wireless network media.
 It is line of sight transmission (Typically the line of sight due to the Earth's curvature is only 50 km to the horizon!
-Repeater stations
+Repeater stations must be placed so the data signal can hop, skip and jump across the country) Micro wave transmission requires the sender to be inside of the receiver.

 The types of Micro waves.

-- · Terrestrial Micro waves
+1. · Terrestrial Micro waves

-- · Satellite Micro waves
+2. · Satellite Micro waves

 1. Terrestrial Micro waves:-

-system requires that direct parabolic antennas can be pointed to each other.
-These
+Terrestrial Micro waves are used are used to transmit wireless signals across a few miles.
+Terrestrial system requires that direct parabolic antennas can be pointed to each other.
+These systems operate in a low Giga Hertz range.

-Characteristics of Terrestrial Micro waves:-
+Terrestrial Micro waves:-

-- Moderate to high cost.
+• Moderate to high cost.

-- Moderately difficult installation
+• Moderately difficult installation

-- 1 M bps to 10 M bps capacity
+• 1 M bps to 10 M bps capacity

-- Variable attenuation
+• Variable attenuation

-- Low immunity to EMI
+• Low immunity to EMI

 2)Satellite Micro waves